 Thus, for purposes of the New York Stock Exchange (NYSE) rules, we are a "controlled company."
 Controlled companies under those rules are companies of which more than 50% of the voting power for the election of directors is held by an individual, a group or another company.
 As a controlled company, we may take advantage of certain exemptions from corporate governance requirements provided in the NYSE rules.
-Specifically, we are not required to have (a) a majority of independent directors, (b) a nominating/corporate governance committee composed entirely of independent directors, (c) a compensation committee composed entirely of independent directors or (d) an annual performance evaluation of the nominating/corporate governance and compensation committees.
+Specifically, we are not required to have (a) a majority of independent directors, (b) a nominating/corporate governance committee composed entirely of independent directors or (d) an annual performance evaluation of the nominating/corporate governance and compensation committees.
 Therefore, our stockholders may not have the same protections afforded to stockholders of companies that are subject to all of the applicable NYSE rules.